CMOR functions#

 |

-Fix cube metadata if fixes are required and check it anyway. |
+Fix cube metadata if fixes are required. |

-Fix cube data if fixes add present and check it anyway.
+Fix cube data if fixes are required.

 This method assumes that metadata is already fixed and checked.